GlobalSport/state-decorator/README.md

 # Derived state

-A derived state is a state that can be deduced from state and props.
+A derived state is a state that can be deduced from state, props or derived state.

 ```typescript
 import { createStore } from 'state-decorator';